adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #91 Make sure to update the URL the axios called is made from (i.e. on the front-end).
 Update the URL to the URL indicated on the Heroku app where your app is deployed (i.e. the domains name)

+#92 On the front-end install firebase with 'npm i firebase-tools' in the terminal